vinceliuice/Vimix-gtk-themes/README.md

 Or double-click to open that script files and select "run at the terminal" at nautilus.

-When running the installer script in ubuntu16.04, if you had this error:
+When running the installer script in ubuntu16.04 or later, if you had this error:

     XMLLINT not set and xmllint not found in path; skipping xml preprocessing.

 To fix it you have to install libxml2-utils

     sudo apt install libxml2-utils

+When running the installer script in Fedora 24 or later, you need to install 'glib2-devel'.

+    sudo dnf install glib2-devel

 ## Screenshots